-Figure 4-4 Nonradiological Surface Water Sampling Locations

-4.3.3.1 River and Stream Water Quality Results Summary

-SRS analyzed 4,590 individual samples collected from the 15 stream- and river-water quality locations during 2021, with 3,525 of 3,870 (91.1%) meeting South Carolina Freshwater Quality Standards, as available.
+Figure 4-4 Nonradiological Surface Water Sampling Locations technique.
+SCDHEC also collects samples at several onsite stream locations as a quality-control check of the SRS program.
+SRS collects quality control samples throughout the year, as documented in Section 8.5, Environmental Monitoring Program QC Activities.
+4.3.3.1 River and Stream Water Quality Results Summary SRS analyzed 3,717 individual analytes (177 samples) collected from the 15 stream- and river-water quality locations during 2022, with 2,712 of 3,009 (90.1%) meeting South Carolina Freshwater Quality Standards, as available.
 (Not all analytes sampled have a standard.)
-All samples met standards for beryllium, nickel, nitrite, thorium, temperature, pesticides, herbicides, and PCBs.
-Averages for each river and stream location met standards for cadmium, chromium, copper, lead, mercury, nitrate, zinc, and dissolved oxygen.
-Additionally, all locations met pH maximum standards.
+All samples met standards for beryllium, chromium, mercury, nickel, nitrite, and zinc.
+Averages for each river and stream location met standards for cadmium, copper, lead, nitrate, temperature, thallium, and dissolved oxygen.
+Additionally, 4-10 Savannah River Site all locations met pH maximum standards.
 Appendix Table C-1 summarizes the analytical results.
 These results continue to indicate that SRS discharges are not significantly affecting the water quality of onsite streams or the Savannah River.

-4.3.4 Sediment Sampling

-SRS's nonradiological sediment surveillance program measures the concentrations of various inorganic contaminants that Site releases deposit in stormwater basins, stream systems, and the Savannah River, where they accumulate or disperse.

-The nonradiological sediment program collects sediment samples annually at various Site stream, stormwater basin, and Savannah River locations (Figure 4-5).
+4.3.4 Sediment Sampling SRS's nonradiological sediment surveillance program measures the concentrations of various inorganic contaminants that Site releases deposit in stormwater basins, stream systems, and the Savannah River, where they accumulate or disperse.
+The nonradiological sediment program collects sediment samples annually at various site stream, stormwater basin, and Savannah River locations (Figure 4-5).
 The locations vary from year-to-year, depending on the rotation schedule agreed upon with SCDHEC.
 SRS collects duplicate samples to assess quality control, as documented in Section 8.5, Environmental Monitoring Program QC Activities.

-4.3.4.1 Stream and River Sediment Results Summary

-SRS collected and analyzed 400 individual sediment samples from 25 locations (14 from streams, 3 from stormwater basins, and 8 from the Savannah River).
+4.3.4.1 Stream and River Sediment Results Summary SRS collected and analyzed 384 individual sediment analytes from 24 locations (10 from streams, 3 from stormwater basins, and 2 from the shared stream and basin background locations; and 8 from the Savannah River and 1 from the Savannah River Background location).
 SRS measured aluminum, antimony, arsenic, barium, cadmium, chromium, copper, iron, lead, manganese, mercury, nickel, selenium, silver, uranium, and zinc.
 Many of these are trace metals that occur naturally in soils and sediments.
-Of the 2021 results, 94.8% (379 of 400 analyses) met the EPA Region 4 Sediment Refinement Screening Values (RSVs).
-Barium accounted for 14 of the 21 samples that exceeded its RSV (60 mg/kg), while manganese accounted for the remaining 7 exceeding its RSV (1,100 mg/kg).
+Of the 2022 results, 96.1 % (369 of 384 analyses) met the EPA Region 4 Sediment Refinement Screening Values (RSVs).
+Barium accounted for 12 of the 15 samples that exceeded its RSV (60 mg/kg), while manganese accounted for the remaining three exceeding its RSV (1,100 mg/kg).
 SRS considers the barium exceedances as background, as evidenced by Agency for Toxic Substances and Disease Registry 2007 Toxicological Profile for Barium (mean values ranging between 265 and 835 mg/kg), and because there are similar results in both control locations and in historical trending.
 Appendix Table C-2 summarizes the analytical results.
 All results compare to those of the previous five years and demonstrate SRS activities are not significantly affecting the metals concentrations of onsite basins and streams, or the Savannah River.
+4.3.5 Fish Monitoring SRS samples aquatic species to identify and evaluate any effect of Site operations on contaminant levels in fish.
+The Site collects freshwater fish (bass, catfish, flathead catfish, and panfish) at six locations on the